 Vesicoureteral Reflux (VUR)

-The ureters transfer urine to the bladder, a balloon-like organ that stores the urine until it's emptied during urination.
-While it's in the bladder, urine is prevented from flowing back into the ureters by valves in the bladder.
-During urination, it exits the body through the urethra, a tube at the bottom of the bladder.
+Thin tubes called ureters (YUR-uh-ters) connect the kidneys to the bladder, and carry urine (pee) to it.
+The bladder stores the urine until it's emptied when we pee.
+While urine is in the bladder, it doesn't usually flow back into the ureters.
+When we pee, urine leaves the body through the urethra (yoo-REE-thruh), a tube at the bottom of the bladder.

-- blood in the urine, or urine that is cloudy or foul smelling
+- blood in the pee, or pee that looks cloudy or smells bad

 - fever and chills

 Primary VUR is when defects in one or both ureters let pee flow the wrong way.
 Most kids with VUR have this type.
 Babies born with primary VUR have a ureter that didn't grow long enough before birth.
 This can affect where the ureter enters the bladder, letting pee flow back up the ureters to reach the kidney.
 Primary VUR is often a genetic condition.

 Secondary VUR is when a blockage in the urinary tract obstructs the flow of pee and sends it back into the kidneys.
 Kids with this type often have reflux in both ureters.
 This can happen because the bladder doesn’t empty properly, either from a blockage, an abnormal bladder muscle, or injury to the nerves that control peeing.

 Sometimes, doctors find the condition before a baby is born during a routine prenatal ultrasound.
 The test might show that the baby has hydronephrosis/urinary tract dilation, which is swelling of the kidneys and and/or the ureter (the tube that drains the kidneys into the bladder).